 Simple syrup is a bartender’s best friend; it helps them turn ordinary drinks into something extra special.
 And a habanero simple syrup?
 Well, you’re just opening the door to a whole world of spicy cocktails.
-Just a dash of this spicy concoction into a margarita or mixed drink can take your cocktail to a whole other level.
+Just a few dashes of this spicy concoction into margaritas or mixed drinks can take your cocktails to whole new levels.
 It’s like mixing in the sun, so be careful when using it.
-Don’t pour too much and definitely let people know about the spiciness of the cocktail prior to serving.
+Don’t pour too much, shake/blend it well, and definitely let people know about the spiciness of the cocktail prior to serving.

-A word on safety: Be sure to use kitchen gloves when handling the habanero peppers.
+Once made, keep your spicy simple syrup in an airtight container in the fridge to maximize its flavor and shelf life.
+Expect it to remain at its peak for two to three weeks.
+And a word on safety: Be sure to use rubber gloves when handling the habanero peppers.
 If you do get chili burn (or you want to be better prepared before handling), check out some solutions here.

 Three cocktail recipes where habanero simple syrup can be used:

-- Spicy Blood Orange Margarita: Simple syrup is called for in this cocktail recipe.
-You could opt to go with a fiery version and remove the muddled jalapeño.
+- Spicy Blood Orange Margarita: Simple syrup is called for in this spicy margarita recipe.
+Tequila is perfect for the heat of habs.
+Just remove the muddled jalapeño.

-- Spicy Paloma: This grapefruit take on a margarita uses jalapeño simple syrup, but that could certainly be swapped out for our hab version below.
+- Spicy Paloma: This grapefruit-based take on a margarita uses jalapeño simple syrup, but that could certainly be swapped out for our habanero version.

-- Spicy Jalapeño Gimlet: Again, nothing stopping an upgrade here to something extra-hot!
+- Spicy Jalapeño Gimlet: Again, nothing stopping a spice upgrade here to something extra-hot!

 Habanero Simple Syrup